The Leader Standard Work Toolkit

 Reflection Deviations actioned 100%

-2 Map 2 routes, install 5 visual boards
+• Week 2: Map two routes, install five visual boards

 Site LSW % Safety Quality Delivery